Please see below for our frequently asked questions regarding criminal and regulatory defence.

 - If you are in a high risk group then please contact us to advise us of this so that we can notify the court and apply for an adjournment.
 The court will want to know as much information as possible about your situation.
 If you are due in court and experiencing symptoms, then, if your case has not already been adjourned, you must contact us us so that we can apply for an adjournment on your behalf.
 Again, the court will want to know as much as possible about the symptoms that you are experiencing.

-Is my case going to go ahead in the next few weeks?
+Is my case going to go ahead?

 I have bail conditions.
 Am I still subject to them if my case is adjourned?